millerdev/WorQ/readme.txt

 -------------------------------------------------------------------------------

 TODO
-- Include task name in repr of DeferredResult

-- Improve task serialization for fast option and task_id access (avoid unpickle of parameters, etc.)
-- Come up with a name for the worker pool coordinator process.
 - TaskSet should store final task with its results
 - Call taskset with no args uses identity task that simply returns it's first arg
 - DeferredResult.wait should continue waiting if its value is a DeferredResult
     - DeferredResult should be picklable
+- Implement "map" and "reduce"
+- Decouple TaskSpace from Broker?
 - ?Add dependent task to a DeferredResult (value of deferred is passed to dependent)
 - Reload worker pool config on HUP
-- Task monitoring (must be optional)
-    - update result heartbeat periodically
-    - use this for better TaskSet resilience
-- Guaranteed message delivery in redis
-    - result is created in redis on enqueue task
-    - task/result has a state machine: pending, in process, completed, lost...
-    - running task can update its status on its (in process) result object
 - Skip tests if queue backend is not running

-x - Fix TODO items in worq.pool.process x   - Add support for heartbeat/keepalive
-x     Atomically set result timeout when task processing begins
+Completed tasks

+x - Implement thread pool
+x - Come up with a name for the worker pool coordinator process.
+"Pool manager" x - Guaranteed message delivery in redis x   - result is created in redis on enqueue task x   - task/result has a state machine: pending, in process, completed, lost... x   - running task can update its status on its (in process) result object x - Task monitoring (must be optional) x   - update result heartbeat periodically x   - use this for better TaskSet resilience xx - Improve task serialization for fast option and task_id access (avoid unpickle of parameters, etc.) x - Include task name in repr of DeferredResult x - Fix TODO items in worq.pool.process x   - Add support for heartbeat/keepalive x     Atomically set result timeout when task processing begins